mindscan-de/BrightFlux/README.md

 ### Later

-Log-Analysis-Project-File
+Log-Analysis-Case-File
-* Introduce Project Files
+* Introduce Project Files / "Case"
 * Treat logs like data frames and use transformations on columns
-  * [LAPF] save the transformations and data frame configuration to an analysis project file
+  * [LACF] save the transformations and data frame configuration to an analysis case file
-* [LAPF] log message Annotations
+* [LACF] log message Annotations
-  * [LAPF] save annotations to an analysis project file
+  * [LACF] save annotations to an analysis case file
-  * [LAPF] load annotations from analysis project file for a file
+  * [LACF] load annotations from analysis case file for a file

 Annotation and Highlights Improvements